 The ThinkPad X1 Extreme Gen 3 isn’t an ice-cold machine, but its temperature under strain is within expectations.
 We measured heat for the ThinkPad after 15 minutes of streaming video on YouTube, and found that its coolest point was the touchpad, with a more than comfortable 81.5 degrees Fahrenheit (27.5 degrees Celsius).
 The keyboard was much toastier at 97 degrees Fahrenheit (36.1 degrees Celsius), while most of the underside not far behind at 96.5 degrees (35.8 degrees Celsius).

 The hottest point on the laptop was 103 degrees Fahrenheit (39.4 degrees Celsius) and was located on the underside, just above the laptop’s vents.

 Webcam on the Lenovo ThinkPad X1 Extreme Gen 3

-ThinkPads are business notebooks, so you need a decent camera for the many video calls we're making these days.
+ThinkPads are business notebooks, so you'll need a decent camera for the many video calls you're probably making these days.
 While the webcam is 720p, its color accuracy is true-to-life and there’s very little grain.
 The camera performs well in both normal and low light conditions.
 It’s not going to outpace your iPhone, but you won’t have to worry about looking washed out when video chatting with your coworkers.